warbe-maker/VBA-Basics/README.md

 # Basic VBA Services
 A (personal) collection of basic services, collected over a long time,  used in many VB-projects.
 Some of them [^1] serve my personal common Excel VB-Project development needs.
->Many of the services may raise an [application error](#application-error-apperr) when inadequately used.
-See also [Common error handling](#common-error-handling) together with a comprehensive error message `ErrMsg` service is used.
+>Many of the services may raise an [application error][8] when inadequately used.
+See also [Common error handling][7] together with a comprehensive error message `ErrMsg` service is used.
+The used procedures are part of these basic services.

 # Services
 |Service             |Kind&nbsp;[^2]|Description |